If your house is anything like mine, laundry stains are a daily fact of life.

 Borrowing some wisdom from my grandma’s era and the help of my professional stain creation experts (aka: my children), I compiled a helpful list of effective stain treatments for various types of stains.
-I keep this list handy when I’m doing laundry, and I’ve included a printable version (at the bottom of this post) in case it will be helpful to you too.
+I keep this list handy for reference when I’m doing laundry.
+I’ve included a printable version (at the bottom of this post) in case it will be helpful to you too.

 - Tea or Coffee Stains: Immediately pour boiling water over the stain until it is gone, or if it is already set, scrub with a paste of borax and water and wash immediately.

-- Grass stains: Scrub with liquid dish soap or treat with a 50/50 Hydrogen Peroxide and water mix
+- Grass Stains: Scrub with liquid dish soap or treat with a 50/50 hydrogen peroxide (3%) and water mix

 - Grease and Oil Stains: Sprinkle the stain with dry baking soda to remove any loose oil or grease and brush off.
 Then, soak in undiluted white vinegar for 15 minutes, rinse and scrub with liquid dish soap before washing